JohanSamyn/gohg/README.md

 ### Example

 Run this example from a folder containing a Mercurial repository.
+Or pass the repo of your choice as the second parameter for Connect().
-(You can find the source in the repo as examples/readme-test.go, along with a few others.)
+(You can find the source in examples/readme-test.go, along with a few others.)

     :::go
     package main